Vintage Sosaku Kokeshi

 Condition: Excellent and beautiful condition affording the doll age-old elegance.
 Beautiful patina with no fading or chipping, unrestored for this style of Kokeshi has the reputation of being the most sophisticated of family dolls.
 The piece meets all the standards of Traditional Narugo Kokeshi collectibles.

-Well over two hundred years ago, a Kiji-shi by the name of Matagoro harvested Sugi, (Cedar), in the mountains of Nangai-cho in the Akita Prefecture.
+Well over two hundred years ago, a Kiji-shi (Woodworker) by the name of Matagoro, who was a seventh-generation Matagoro Kokeshi maker regularly harvested Sugi, (Cedar), in the mountains of Nangai-cho in the Akita Prefecture.
 He was a highly-skilled carver who enjoyed working with ‘Sugi’, as it was an aromatic, softwood with an evident grain.
-His most famous Kokeshi celebrates Mt.
-Nangai-cho and the Cedar tree that the Japanese love.
-His ancestors created what was the first generation Matagoro doll which is believed to be one of his original conceptions of this doll’s shape and simple form.
-The doll on the left is the original Matagoro.
-The doll on the right is the vintage Matagoro.
+His most famous Kokeshi picture is Mt.
+Nangai-cho in Akita Prefecture, which he loved and always included a Haiku expressing his feelings on the front.
+The Matagoro style doll is often considered a forerunner for the traditional or dento style of Kokeshi, specifically the Kijiyama style Kokeshi, and is thought to have been made before 1950, although the original was made over 200 years ago.

 Collector's note – descriptive qualities, standard characteristics & ornamentation styles: